 Quality preventive maintenance is one of the best things you can provide HVAC equipment.
 Previous homeowners may not have bothered with it, which can sometimes leave the HVAC system at a larger risk of problems, namely if the HVAC system hasn’t even been on in a while.
 Routine maintenance can include everything from replacing the air filter to keeping key components clean and well-lubricated.

 What ratings are available for your HVAC system?

 Once you determine the make and model, you can do some online research.
 If there’s been a consistent problem or even something like a product recall, getting a new HVAC system may need to be included in total costs.
 Otherwise, you could move in only to have a broken HVAC system before the last box is unpacked.

 Choose a Trusted Service Company for an Inspection and Tune-Up

-Remember to have a trustworthy service company in your corner.
-They can keep equipment functioning smoothly with repair and maintenance support.
-For quality local service, call Tri City Fuel & Heating Co., Inc. at 803-265-4208.
+Remember to have a trustworthy service company on your side.
+They can keep equipment working smoothly with repair and maintenance support.
+For quality local service, call Tri City Fuel & Heating at 803-265-4208.